openearth/aeolis-python/README.md

 ```

 ## Documentation
-Detailed documentation can be found at http://aeolis.readthedocs.io/
+Detailed documentation can be found at [AeoLiS ReadTheDocs](http://aeolis.readthedocs.io/)

-## AEOLIS Developer Team
+## AeoLiS Developer Team
-The maintenance and development is done by the AEOLIS developer team:
+The maintenance and development is done by a group of very enthusiastic people.

+Read our [Contribution Guidelines](CONTRIBUTING.md) to know how you can help to develop AeoLiS.

 **Current Members:**